SwissDataScienceCenter/amalthea/README.md

-# Amalthea - A Kubernetes operator for Jupyter servers
+# Amalthea - A Kubernetes operator for user sessions

-This project defines a `JupyterServer` [custom resource](manifests/crd.yaml) for Kubernetes and implements a Kubernetes operator which controls the lifecycle of custom `JupyterServer` objects.
+This project defines an AmaltheaSession which provides a research work environment and implements a Kubernetes operator which controls the lifecycle of custom `AmaltheaSession` objects.

+## Description

 ## Installation